asamallab/LDLM/data/README.md

 - buylla_RSCN_2020.bnet: BoolNet file for the 2020 model
 - gene_BF_dict.pkl: dictionary where a key is a gene and its value is the set of BFs possible at that gene after imposing fixed point constraint and sc-NCF (except ARF5 which allows for sc-RoFs)
 - org_BF_list.pkl: List of BFs encoded as integers for the original model proposed in García-Gómez et al., 2020

+### computational
+- NCF_perms: each file in this folder contains a list of NCFs for a given number of inputs, the signs of which are activatory
+- RoF_perms: each file in this folder contains a list of RoFs for a given number of inputs, the signs of which are activatory
+- UF_perms: each file in this folder contains a list of UFs for a given number of inputs, the signs of which are activatory

 ### References
 Azpeitia, E., Benítez, M., Vega, I., Villarreal, C., & Alvarez-Buylla, E. R. (2010).
 Single-cell and coupled GRN models of cell patterning in the Arabidopsis thaliana root stem cell niche.
 BMC systems biology, 4(1), 1-19. \n